-Risks Related to Government Regulation and Legal Matters, including Taxation and Intellectual Property increases, the possibility of intellectual property rights claims against us may also increase.
+Risks Related to Government Regulation and Legal Matters, including Taxation and Intellectual Property claim to own intellectual property relating to our industry.
+As we face increasing competition and our public profile increases, the possibility of intellectual property rights claims against us may also increase.
 From time to time, our competitors or other third parties have claimed, and may in the future claim, that we are infringing upon, misappropriating, or violating their intellectual property rights, even if we are unaware of the intellectual property rights that such parties may claim cover our platform or some or all of the other technologies we use in our business.
 The costs of supporting such litigation, regardless of merit, are considerable, and such litigation may divert management and key personnel's attention and resources, which might seriously harm our business, results of operations, and financial condition.
 We may be required to settle such litigation on terms that are unfavorable to us.
 For example, a settlement may require us to obtain a license to continue practices found to be in violation of a third party's rights, which may not be available on reasonable terms and may significantly increase our operating expenses.
 A license to continue such practices may not be available to us at all.
-As a result, we may also be required to develop alternative non-infringing technology or practices.
-The development of alternative non-infringing technology or practices would require significant effort and expense.
+As a result, we may also be required to develop alternative non-infringing technology or practices would require significant effort and expense.
 Similarly, if any litigation to which we may be a party fails to settle and we go to trial, we may be subject to an unfavorable judgment which may not be reversible upon appeal.
 For example, the terms of a judgment may require us to cease some or all of our operations or require the payment of substantial amounts to the other party.
 Any of these events would cause our business and results of operations to be materially and adversely affected as a result.